 ELIGIBILITY AND TIMING

 Who can go?

-A one-week Orientation program is offered every semester (Fall and Spring) for the incoming exchange students.
-Participation is mandatory.
-During Orientation, the Exchange Office organizes both a welcome dinner and a tour of Istanbul.
+- A one-week mandatory Orientation program is offered every semester (Fall and Spring) for the incoming exchange students (incluves a welcome dinner and a tour of Istanbul)

-The Koc Exchange Office assigns student mentors to each incoming exchange student.
-They help students understand life at Koc and assist them in fulfilling the requirements of the program.
+- The Koc Exchange Office assigns student mentors to each incoming exchange student, to help students understand life at Koc and in Turkey and assist them in fulfilling the requirements of the program

 Course equivalency formula

 - A 4.00 Superior 90-100

 - B- 2.70 Above Average- 77-79